-- The master-slave system can be treated like a standalone unit - The master shares the set values etc. across the slaves and controls them - The master is remotely controllable via the analog or digital interfaces - All settings for the set values U,I, P and R on the master, plus also all related values from supervision, limits etc. should be adapted to the new total values - All initialized slaves will reset any limits (U{Min}, I{Max} etc.), supervision thresholds (OVP, OPP etc.) to default values, so these don't interfere the control by the master.
+- The system, represented by the master, can be treated like a standalone unit - The master shares the set values etc. across the slaves and controls them - The master is remotely controllable via the analog or digital interfaces - All settings for the set values U,I, P and R on the master, plus also all related values from supervision, limits etc. should be adapted to the new total values - All initialized slaves will reset any limits (UMin, IMax etc.), supervision thresholds (OVP, OPP etc.) and event settings (UCD, OVD etc.) to default values, so these don't interfere the control by the master.
 As soon as these values are modified on the master, they are transferred 1:1 to the slaves.
-Later, during operation, it might occur that a slave causes an alarm earlier than the master, due to imbalanced current or slightly faster reaction. - If one or more slaves report a device alarm, it will also be signaled on the master via LED "Error" and must be acknowledged on the master, no matter with what of the available ways, so that the slave(s) can continue operation.
+Later, during operation, it might occur that a slave causes an alarm or an event earlier than the master, due to imbalanced current or slightly faster reaction. - If one or more slaves report a device alarm, it will also be signaled on the master via LED "Error" and must be acknowledged on the master, no matter with what of the available ways, so that the slave(s) can continue operation.
 Since an alarm usually causes the DC outputs to switch off and can only reinstate the on/off condition automatically after PF or OT alarms, where the reaction to the alarms is configurable, action from an operator or a remote control software may become necessary in such a situation.

 - Loss of connection to any slave will result in shutdown of all DC outputs as a safety measure and the units will report this situation on their front panels by the LED "Error" lighting up, as well as master will provide a readable alarm status MSP ("master-slave protection").
-Then the MS system has to be re-initialized, either with or without prior re-establishment of the connection to the disconnected unit(s). - All units, even the slaves, can be externally shut down on their DC outputs using the REM-SB pin of the analog interface.
-This can be used as some kind of "emergency off" where usually a contact (maker or breaker) is wired to this pin on all units in parallel.
+Then the MS system has to be re-initialized, either with or without prior re-establishment of the connection to the disconnected unit(s). - All units, even the slaves, can be externally shut down on their DC terminals using the pin REM-SB of the analog interface.
+This can be used as some kind of "emergency off", here usually a contact (maker or breaker) is wired to this pin on all units in parallel.

-3.7.1.8 Alarms and other problem situations
+3.8.1.8 Alarms and other problem situations

-Master-slave operation, due to the connection of multiple units and their interaction, can cause additional problem situations which wouldn't occur when operating individual units.
+Master-slave operation, due to the connection of multiple units and their interaction, can cause additional problem situations which do not occur when operating individual units.
 For such occurrences the following regulations have been defined: